aliyr/React-library-boilerplate/README.md

 ## Step Two

-In React-com (library directory) , you can add a component in `/src` folder and after you completed your Component , you have to export it among other components.
+In React-com (library directory) , you can add a component in `/src` with `.pl.js` folder and after you completed your Component , you have to export it among other components.

 ```